Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Introduction

-This paper is inspired by the challenge of bridging the gap between offline and online learning.
-The following question naturally arises whenever the offline data are incorporated into online decision making: How do offline data affect the \textit{statistical complexity} of online learning?
-In this paper, we investigate this fundamental question in the \texttt{OPOD} framework, where the \textit{statistical complexity} is measured by the \textit{optimal regret} of the online learning process, which naturally depends on the offline data.
-To this end, the first challenge is to identify the key characteristics of the offline data that intrinsically affect the optimal regret.
+This paper is inspired by the objective of bridging the gap between offline learning and online learning.
+The following question naturally arises whenever the offline data are incorporated into the online decision making: how do the offline data affect the \textit{statistical complexity} of online learning?
+To address this question, the first challenge is to identify the key characteristics of the offline data that intrinsically affect the complexity of the online learning task.

 Intuitively, the {\textit{size}} of the offline data, measured by the number of historical samples $n$, and the {\textit{dispersion}} of the offline data, measured by the standard deviation of historical prices $\sigma$, i.e., $\sigma=\sqrt{\sum_{i=1}^n (\hat{p}_i-\frac{1}{n}\sum_{j=1}^n\hat{p}_j)^2}$, provide two important metrics that enable quantifying the amount of information collected before the online learning process starts.
-As the size of the offline data increases, i.e., $n$ is larger, or as the historical prices become more diverse, i.e., $\sigma$ is larger, it is more likely that the seller can form a better estimation of the unknown demand curve, and the optimal regret may decrease accordingly.
+As $n$ becomes larger, or $\sigma$ increases, the seller can form a better estimation for the unknown demand parameters using offline regression, and the regret may decrease accordingly.